ipython/ipython/doc/source/ipython.rst

       It automatically activates GTK or WX threading for IPyhton if the choice of matplotlib backend requires it.
 It also modifies the
       %run command to correctly execute (without blocking) any matplotlib-based script which calls show() at the end.
-See Sec.
-15
-      <node15.html#sec:matplotlib-support> for more details.
+See `Matplotlib support`_ for more details.
     * [-autocall] <val>: Make IPython automatically call any callable object even if you didn't type explicit parentheses.
 For example, 'str 43' becomes 'str(43)' automatically.
 The value can be '0' to